algorhythms/LeetCode-Java/README.md

 LeetCode In Action (Java)

 #Langauge Level
-Java 8
-And of course, Java is more verbose than Python.
+Java 8, and of course, Java is more verbose than Python.